finol-digital/Card-Game-Simulator/docs/README.md

 ## Use CGS
 You can use [keyboard shortcuts](KEYBOARD.md) when using CGS.

+## Feedback
+Please send any feature requests/bug reports/other feedback to <david@finoldigital.com>.

 *You may also be interested in our [Privacy Policy](PRIVACY.md).*